acsl-inha/cgh_optimization/README.md

 # cgh_optimization
-Large-scale optimization for computer generated holography
+Large-scale optimization for computer generated holography (Based on Fourier Optics)

 ## plot_image result
 (Click to enlarge the image.)